Things to Do in South Maui

-Swim and bask in the sun on the picture-perfect crescent of Polo Beach, close to renowned snorkeling at Ahihi-Kinau Natural Area Reserve.
-Golf, shop and whale-watch in exclusive, serene Wailea or relax in sleepy Kīhei.
-South Maui, along with the West Coast, are the island’s most popular vacation spots.
+E komo mai (welcome) to paradise!
+South Maui is one of the island’s most popular vacation spots.
+Swim and bask in the sun on the picture-perfect crescent of Polo Beach, close to renowned snorkeling at ‘Āhihi-Kīna‘u Natural Area Reserve.
+Golf, shop and whale-watch in exclusive, serene Wailea or relax in sleepy Kihei.

-Learn about Hawai‘i’s underwater ecosystems at this five-acre aquarium and oceanography center in Ma‘alaea on the southwest coast.
-Put your hands into the touch pools, take a behind-the-scenes tour, watch the tide pool ebb and flow, and see creatures like jellyfish, stingrays, sharks, sea turtles and corals in 60-plus exhibitions.
+Learn about Hawai‘i’s underwater ecosystems at Maui Ocean Center in Ma‘alaea.
+Put your hands into touch pools, take a behind-the-scenes tour, watch the tide pool ebb and flow, and see creatures like jellyfish, stingrays, sharks, sea turtles and corals in 60-plus exhibitions.
 Watch some 2,000 fish glide above the tunnel under the 750,000-gallon Open Ocean display.

 Snorkel the clear-blue sheltered waters around this striking partially submerged volcanic caldera — a marine preserve teeming with coral and thousands of fish and sea creatures found nowhere else — that resulted from an eruption 230,000 years ago.
 Ancient Hawaiians fished here and you’ll feel as if you’re inside an aquarium.
 Swim with green sea turtles or scuba dive along the sheer back wall plunging 300 feet down.